 What’s the most challenging staff dispute you’ve ever encountered?
 How did you cope with it?

 We finally have a team that communicates openly and has mutual respect for what everyone brings to the table.
 We got there by defining our core values and vision for the company.
-Slowly, team members left if they didn’t match what we’d identified as central and non-negotiable behavior.
+Slowly, team members left if they didn’t match what we’d identified as central and non-negotiable behaviour.

-Sarah Schupp: Sales and production often have tension, but in my organization it hit a breaking point because it was “us vs. them,” and [it] felt very toxic.
+Sarah Schupp: Sales and production often have tension, but in my organization, it hit a breaking point because it was “us vs. them,” and [it] felt very toxic.
 Sales thought production wasn’t doing enough, and production felt the same way about sales.
 It was frustrating and took me years to figure out.
 We finally have a team that communicates openly and has mutual respect for what everyone brings to the table.
 We got there by defining our core values and vision for the company.
-Slowly, team members left if they didn’t match what we’d identified as central and non-negotiable behavior.
+Slowly, team members left if they didn’t match what we’d identified as central and non-negotiable behaviour.
 We also resolved conflicts by being more open about everyone’s roles and responsibilities.
 We uncovered that much of the tension was around a lack of understanding about the different ways that everyone was contributing.

 Hesam Meshkat: Our worst staff dispute occurred when we were restructuring our business model.
 Two employees felt their jobs were at risk and got into an argument born out of defensiveness.
 We resolved the conflict by assuring them that their roles were secure.

-Jason Shah: I once managed a team on which there was frequent conflict between an introvert and a more aggressive employee.
+Jason Shah: I once managed a team on which there was a frequent conflict between an introvert and a more aggressive employee.
 I worked with the latter team member to understand the implications of one's actions.
 After a level-headed conversation with all the parties involved, we were able to get on the same page and have more respectful team conversations.